Hunger and Domestic Violence: How Today’s Food Aid Builds Dams, Fills Bellies & Empowers Women

 It sounds like a lot for one person to be doing, but Patience loves it.
-“Entrepreneurship is in my blood, but I learned how to do it in practice through the WFP project.”
+“Entrepreneurship is in my blood, but I learned how to do it in practice through the U.N.
+World Food Programme project.”

-Her new year’s resolution for 2020?
+Her next goal?
 “To get a passport and travel the region, to buy items and sell them.”

 But Patience’s participation in the FFA project has done more than nurture her inner entrepreneur.
 She no longer faces violence at home.

 “I don’t think it will happen again,” Patience says of her husband’s domestic abuse.
 “He’s a different man now.”
 In her view, this is a direct result of her family’s improved food situation.
-“When we started receiving assistance from WFP, the situation improved.
+“When we started receiving assistance from the U.N.
+World Food Programme, the situation improved.
 My husband got more work, and so did I, through the project.”

 “I believe there is less gender-based violence at home when the family has enough food,” she adds.
 “I myself am a testimony to that.”

 There are millions of women like Patience across Zimbabwe.
 The country is currently facing a hunger emergency driven by climate change and made worse by economic collapse.
-Families are suffering through the worst drought in decades and the highest inflation rate in the world.
+Families are suffering through cyclones, the worst drought in decades and the highest inflation rate in the world.
 Today, 7.7 million Zimbabweans—half the population—are hungry.
 There are fuel shortages, widespread poverty, a lack of clean drinking water and power outages.
-It’s expected that Zimbabwe’s staple crop, corn, could run out by the end of February.

 And she believes other women have the ability to create positive change.